The secret to more sales is as simple as understanding consumer behavior.

 Below are 10 studies that reveal such insights into the minds of your customers.

-1.)
-Setting Minimums Helps Customers Break Through Action Paralysis
+1. Setting Minimums to Break Through Analysis Paralysis

 We all know the small things make a big difference when it comes to copywriting.